worldbank/dime-r-training/README.md

 This material was developed by the [DIME Analytics](https://worldbank.github.io/dimeanalytics/) team as an introduction to R Statistical Package for its staff.
 It builds upon knowledge of Stata to explore features of R with impact evaluation applications in mind.
 It also assumes some degree of familiarity with DIME's [coding practices](https://dimewiki.worldbank.org/wiki/Stata_Coding_Practices).

 ## Current version
-The master branch version is being adopted in DIME's R training in November and December 2018.
+The development branch version is being adopted in DIME's R training in November and December 2018.
 As the training is on going, the content is being updated in real time as each presentation has a final version.

-Updated presentations:
-1. Intro to R: introduction to RStudio, R syntax, objects and classes.
-Designed for a 1h30 session.

 Other presentations were adopted in DIME's [Field Coordinator Training](http://www.worldbank.org/en/events/2018/04/09/manage-successful-impact-evaluations) in June 18.